L4957/java-database-capstone/user_stories.md

 ### Admin User Story 2

 **Title:**
-As an Admin, I want to log out of the portal to protect system access
+As an Admin, I want to log out of the portal to protect system access.

 **Acceptance Criteria:**
 1. After exiting, make sure that admin sections are no more accessible